-When an end-stage renal failure occurs (that is, when the kidney function is irreversibly reduced to below 15% of normal), there are two treatment options: dialysis or a kidney transplant (also known as a renal transplant).
+When an end-stage renal failure occurs (i.e, when the kidney function is irreversibly reduced to below 15% of normal), there are two treatment options: dialysis or a kidney transplant (also known as a renal transplant).
 There are two types of dialysis: haemodialysis and peritoneal dialysis.
 This page deals with haemodialysis.

 The word ‘haemo’ refers to blood.
 Haemodialysis is a process that balances blood chemistry and filters wastes and fluid from the blood.